Custom Handler

 from fastapi_problem.error import Problem

-from fastapi_problem.handler import ExceptionHandler, add_exception_handler
+from fastapi_problem.handler import ExceptionHandler, add_exception_handler, new_exception_handler

 from starlette.requests import Request